-Different scheduling and blending problems were solved in the previous section in order to evaluate the efficiency of the proposed method.
-Example 1 dealt with a pure blending problem whereas examples 2, 3 and 4 also accounted scheduling decisions.
+Different blending and scheduling problems were solved in the previous section in order to evaluate the efficiency of the proposed method.
+Example 1 dealt with a pure blending problem whereas examples 2, 3 and 4 also accounted optimal scheduling decisions.
 Examples 3 and 4 correspond to modified versions of the original Example 2 where minimum and maximum requirements were relaxed (Example 3) and certain changes in component properties and cost and product prices were incorporated (Example 4).
 Table 13 summarizes the results for examples 2, 3 and 4, while Table 14 provides the computational statistics on the four examples.
 As can be seen, the size of the MILP problems is not very large and involves a modest number of 0-1 variables.
-For this reason every single problem needs no more than 1 sec at CPU time with CPLEX 8.1, thus showing that the proposed models and the iterative MILP procedure are very efficient.
-The method found more economic solutions to a combined scheduling and blending optimization problem almost an order of magnitude faster than it took to solve only the blending NLP problem with a predetermined schedule.
+For this reason every single problem needs no more than 1 sec at CPU time with CPLEX 8.1, which highlights the computational efficiency of the proposed models and the iterative MILP procedure.
+In addition, a very small number of iterations were required to satisfy all product specifications in all the examples.
+The method found more economic solutions to a combined blending NLP problem with a predetermined schedule (see Table 14).
+The NLP model was solved on a Pentium IV PC using CONOPT in GAMS 21.2.
+As a general characteristic, it was observed that discrete time formulations usually have a better computational performance when compared to continuous models.
+On the other hand, continuous formulations are able to generate more flexible schedules that significantly reduce the operating time of the available equipment.